bowmanjeffs/paprica/README.md

 ## Notice - If you've been redirected here from genome_finder you're in the right place!
-Verion 0.4 has a number of new features and improvements.
+Version 0.4 has a number of new features and improvements.
 Please take a look at the manual for further details.
 There are also several tutorials available:
 [Installing paprica on Mac OSX](http://www.polarmicrobes.org/installing-paprica-on-mac-osx/)
 [Basic analysis with paprica](http://www.polarmicrobes.org/analysis-with-paprica/)
 [Annotating metagenomes with paprica-mg](http://www.polarmicrobes.org/tutorial-annotating-metagenomes-with-paprica-mg/)